 CU Office of Victim Assistance

-The Office of Victim Assistance offers free confidential information, counseling, advocacy and support to all University of Colorado Boulder students, staff, faculty and their significant others.
+The Office of Victim Assistance offers free confidential information, consultation, counseling, advocacy, and support services to University of Colorado Boulder students, staff, and faculty.

 - Boulder County Sheriff’s Department